hanuz06/scheduler/README.md

 http://localhost:8001/api/debug/reset
 ```

-## Screenshot with the set appointment and a form for making the appointment
+## Screenshot with the set appointment and a form for making the appointments

 !["Screenshot of front page"](https://github.com/hanuz06/scheduler/blob/master/public/images/scheduler-1.png?raw=true)